AidaDSP/AidaDSP.github.io/aida_dsp_os_manual.md

 .soundfonts/sfz/MySamples

+### Buttons behaviour in hmi

+K1, K2 and K3 are managed as time controlled buttons.
+Exact behaviour depends on the mode and the page where you are: the first page displayed in a mode after power on is the home.

 ### Soundfont player mode

 When started in this mode, Aida DSP OS is usable as a soundfont player.
 Soundfont is a sample-based synthesis controlled via midi.